awsdocs/amazon-opensearch-service-developer-guide/doc_source/managedomains-configuration-changes.md

 ## Charges for configuration changes<a name="managedomains-config-charges"></a>

-If you change the configuration for a domain, OpenSearch Service creates a new cluster as described in [Making configuration changes in OpenSearch Service](#managedomains-configuration-changes)\.
+If you change the configuration for a domain, OpenSearch Service creates a new cluster as described in [Making configuration changes in Amazon OpenSearch Service](#managedomains-configuration-changes)\.
 During the migration of old to new, you incur the following charges:
 + If you change the instance type, you're charged for both clusters for the first hour\.
 After the first hour, you're only charged for the new cluster\.
 EBS volumes aren't charged twice because they're part of your cluster, so their billing follows instance billing\.

   **Example:** You change the configuration from three `m3.xlarge` instances to four `m4.large` instances\.
 For the first hour, you are charged for both clusters \(3 \* `m3.xlarge` \+ 4 \* `m4.large`\)\.
 After the first hour, you are charged only for the new cluster \(4 \* `m4.large`\)\.